 What areas of transport and logistics can I work in?

-The sector covers freight logistics, passenger transport and transport planning and traffic management.
+The sector covers a number of areas including freight logistics, supply chain management, passenger transport, vehicle manufacturing and retail, transport planning, and traffic management.

-Passenger transport also includes operations (driver, pilot and air crew), route planning, customer service and safety.
+Passenger transport incorporates operations (driver, pilot and air crew), route planning, customer service and safety.
 This is then split into:

 - bus and coach;

 - light rail, tram and metro services;

 Large transport companies also recruit graduates to HR, finance, IT, sales and marketing, communications and procurement positions.